 Concentration: Education Studies; Science, Technology, Society (STS)

-I chose my concentration(s) because: I am interested in learning and knowledge production.
-How do we learn new information?
-Who chooses what information we should learn about?
-Education Studies allows me to look at formal structures of learning, while STS allows me to explore both the scientific and philosophical aspects of how information spreads.
+I chose my concentration(s) because: I am interested in how we create knowledge and how that knowledge is dispersed and understood.
+Who chooses what (mis)information we should learn about?
+Education Studies allows me to explore explicit and implicit lessons in formal education environments, while STS allows me to explore how scientific information in particular is distributed and distorted.

 My favorite place to study... ... and my favorite place to relax is … My favorite place to study is the Rock and my favorite place to relax is the Main Green

-The best classes I have taken at Brown are: EDUC 1675 Psychology of Teaching and Learning, STS 0702 Invisible Labor in the Making of Science, and EDUC 1665 Reimagining Humanities Education
+The best classes I have taken at Brown are: EDUC 1675 Psychology of Teaching and Learning; STS 0702 Invisible Labor in the Making of Science; PHP 1695 Effective Communication in Networked Information Ecosystems